emma-wall/surfs-up/README.md

 ![Screen Shot 2021-06-20 at 1 39 49 PM](https://user-images.githubusercontent.com/80648379/122683430-1a9e1280-d1cd-11eb-85b3-463d8a95d0cb.png) ![Screen Shot 2021-06-20 at 1 41 49 PM](https://user-images.githubusercontent.com/80648379/122683472-6486f880-d1cd-11eb-87de-0a39486c8360.png)

 The average precipitation 0.14 for June and 0.22 for December.
+Looking at the interquartile stats, it does not look like rainfall in Decemeber differs that much from the rainfall in June and would not have a negative impact on the Surf and Ice Cream Shop